smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/workbench1.rst

   bin/isworkbench osgi <pathToJar>

 where ``<pathToJar>`` is the path to the Java library you want made into an OSGi bundle.
-The output of the command will be a new jar with the prefix ``interactivespaces.`` added to its name.
-For instance, if your jar was originally called ``foo-1.0.0.jar``, the OSGi bundle created from the jar will be called ``interactivespaces.foo-1.0.0.jar``.
+The output of the command will be a new jar with the prefix ``smartspaces.`` added to its name.
+For instance, if your jar was originally called ``foo-1.0.0.jar``, the OSGi bundle created from the jar will be called ``smartspaces.foo-1.0.0.jar``.

 Best Practices for Developing in Smart Spaces
 ===================================================